 We all eat in a dining hall capable of comfortably seating about 120 people, each table seating 8 to 10 people.
 A large bell at the entrance calls everyone to meals, a common tradition at field stations.
 Meals are prepared by an expert staff.
 The meals at CLBS, including meatless dishes daily, have earned a reputation for being tasty and very adequate.
 Other facilities supporting the CLBS program include the Faculty lodge, several faculty cabins, the Cook's Quarters, Caretaker's Cottage, 2 boat houses, one containing a workshop, an emergency power generating plant, numerous boat docks and utility buildings.

 A fleet of canoes is available to students and Station residents for official projects or personal enjoyment.
 Paddles are checked out at the Boat House.
 A volleyball court is heavily used during both sessions, while the open lawn area in the center of the Station campus is used for soccer, frisbee or just plain laying about.
-On the first Saturday of each Session, a Field Day is held with woodsmen's events, canoeing, soccer, tug-of-war and various other contests.
+On the first Sunday of the session, one week after arrival, a Field Day is held with woodsmen's events, canoeing, soccer, tug-of-war and various other contests.
 A barbecue caps the day.